aau-claaudia/hpc/docs/ai-lab/additional-guides/adding-packages-to-a-container.md

 **A reccomendation is to make a list of the packages you are missing in the container you want to modify.**

 ## Step 3: Build a sandbox
 A sandbox is a writable version of a container where you can make changes and install additional packages.
+If you copied the container you want to modify to your home directory, you can build a sandbox with the following command:

 ```
-srun singularity build --sandbox /ceph/home/user/container/my_container/ /ceph/home/user/container/my_container.sif
+srun singularity build --sandbox ~/my_container/ ~/my_container.sif
 ```

 - `srun` – asks Slurm to run the command as a job on a compute node.
 - `singularity build` – is used to create a new container from an existing container.
 - `--sandbox` – tells Singularity to create the new container as a writable sandbox directory instead of a .sif file.
-- `/ceph/.../my_container/` – the location and name of the new sandbox.
+- `~/my_container/` – the location and name of the new sandbox.
-- `/ceph/.../my_container.sif` – the existing .sif container that the sandbox is created from.
+- `~/my_container.sif` – the existing .sif container that the sandbox is created from.

 **Note:** Building the sandbox can take a couple of minutes.
 When the proces is complete, you will get the info message `INFO: Build complete: /ceph/.../my_container/`

 ## Step 4: Install packages in your sandbox
 To be able to install additional packages, navigate to the folder where your sandbox is located and open a interactive session:
 ```
-cd /ceph/home/user/container/
+cd ~/
 ```
 Followed by:
 ```
 srun --pty singularity shell my_container/
 ```
+###What does the command?
 - `srun` – asks Slurm to run the command as a job on a compute node.
 - `singularity shell` – opens an interactive shell inside the container.
 - `my_container/` – the sandbox directory you want to open.